 A popular day trip from Marseille is the tranquil seaside town of Cassis.
 Cafes line the marina and offer a relaxing oasis to enjoy food and drinks.
 Unfortunately, our stomachs churned with the predicaments we faced of getting home.
 US airports were a chaotic mess, and the President of the United States had done little to assure confidence in returning.
 For Canadians like Lora, their government was asking them to return home immediately or risk getting stuck.
 Unfortunately, the cost to fly home had sky rocketed for Canadians.

 Lora was initially excited because she had purchased a ticket home using Aeroplan points from Marseille.
 Unfortunately, she never received her ticket; essentially her third canceled flight in less than a week.
 Amid the travel uncertainty, we both purchased Ryanair tickets to fly to Lisbon.
 I realized though that it would be more difficult to return home from Lisbon and did not use my ticket.
-Lora flew to Lisbon and used points to fly home to Toronto from London.
+Lora flew to Lisbon.
+Shortly after arriving, she was able to use points to fly from London to Toronto two days later.

 The lockdown of non-essential businesses in France went into effect the day I departed.
 Marseille Airport was a ghost town when I arrived.
 Air France had temporarily closed off their check-in.
 I worried France had closed their border and I was stuck.
 But alas, my flight was not canceled and I checked-in for my flight.
 After passing security I was able to pop into the lounge in Marseille thanks to my Priority Pass, though there were few guests.
 I flew to Amsterdam via Strasbourg, and there were many empty seats on both flights.

 I arrived in Amsterdam shortly after 6pm on March 15th.
 Earlier that day, the Dutch government had ordered all restaurants and bars to close at 6pm.
-An announcement at Amsterdam Schipol Airport added a comedic twist to the dystopian feel, saying that restaurants and bars were closed, so drink tap water.
-I sat down at a table of a closed down cafe to book a hotel.
+Amsterdam Schipol Airport added a comedic twist to the dystopian feel.
+A continuous announcement said ‘restaurants and bars are closed by order of the Dutch government, you can drink tap water.’
+At a table of a closed cafe, I sat to book a hotel.
 Eventually, the announcement became more helpful, telling travelers they could purchase groceries in the Albert Heijn store in the airport.
 On my way to my hotel, I watched other travelers scratching their heads because there was nothing to do in Amsterdam.
 An absolutely bizarre scene.

 I booked a room at the Doubletree NDSM Wharf for $60 a night, including tax.
 With my Hilton AMEX gold card, I received a free room upgrade and breakfast buffet.
 Only 17 of 80 rooms were occupied.
 The first morning the impressive buffet, including a huge fresh honeycomb, was amazingly open.
 By that evening the Dutch government had ordered hotel restaurants to only provide room service.
 Some Amsterdam restaurants were still open for takeaway or delivery.
 Even the green coffee shops of Amsterdam were restricting patrons to takeaway only.
 Doormen were standing guard to limit the number of patrons inside to a few at a time.